AppliedEnergistics/Applied-Energistics-2/guidebook/getting-started.md

 take advantage you need to set up an [ME Network](features/me-network.md).

-## Your Very Virst ME System
+## Your Very First ME System
-- Now that you have all of the basic materials and machines for Applied Energistics 2, you can make your first ME (Matter Energy) system.
+Now that you have all of the basic materials and machines for Applied Energistics 2, you can make your first ME (Matter Energy) system.
 This will be a very basic one, no autocrafting, no logistics, just nice, simple, searchable storage.

 - Your ingredients list:
     - 1x <ItemLink id="drive" />
     - 1x <ItemLink id="terminal" /> or <ItemLink id="crafting_terminal" />
     - 1x <ItemLink id="energy_acceptor" />
     - A few [cables](./features/me-network/cables.md), either glass, covered, or smart, but not dense
     - A few [storage cells](./features/storage-cells.md), recommended of the 4k variety for a good mix of capacity and types (it would be more efficient to partition a mix of 4k and 1k but that's a complexity we won't go into now)
-- Place the drive down.
+1. Place the drive down.
-- The pattern provider (and several other AE2 devices) comes in 2 modes, cube and flat.
+2. The pattern provider (and several other AE2 devices) comes in 2 modes, cube and flat.
 They can be switched between in a crafting grid.
 If your energy acceptor is a cube, place it down next to the drive.
 If it's a flat square, place a cable on the drive and place the acceptor on that.
-- Run energy into the pattern provider with a cable/pipe/conduit from your favorite energy-generation mod.
+3. Run energy into the pattern provider with a cable/pipe/conduit from your favorite energy-generation mod.
-- Place a cable on top of the drive (or otherwise at eye level) and place your terminal or crafting terminal on it.
+4. Place a cable on top of the drive (or otherwise at eye level) and place your terminal or crafting terminal on it.
-- Put your storage cells into the drive
+5. Put your storage cells into the drive
-- Profit
+6. Profit
-- Fiddle with the terminal's settings
+7. Fiddle with the terminal's settings
-- Bask in your ultimate power and ability
+8. Bask in your ultimate power and ability
-- Realize that this network is, in the grand scheme, rather small
+9. Realize that this network is, in the grand scheme, rather small

 ### Expanding your Network